ucmo-cs/GitWorkshop/Workshop.md

 2. Click on `test.txt`, then the pencil to edit
 3. Change something and commit changes directly to `feature1`

-Nothing changes until we explicitly fetch:
+Nothing changes locally until we explicitly fetch:
 ```
 $ git branch -r
 $ git fetch --all
 ```
-We should also bring in changes from feature1
+We should also bring in changes from feature1 branch.
 ```
 $ git checkout feature1
 $ git status                 # behind!